Bernso/Computer-Science-Flashcards-GCSE/README.md

 # Revision-Cards
-Computer science GCSE revision cards with a UI, not in the terminal
+Computer science GCSE revision cards with a GUI, not in the terminal.

 # Featues
 - Records logs